 To apply to Oxford, students would need to have completed, or be studying for, at least 120 points at level 1, in appropriate subjects.
 We would expect students to be performing at the highest level, with at least pass grade 2.

-However, as most students who are taking YASS modules are also studying for A-levels (or other equivalent qualifications), offers will usually be made on the basis of those A-levels (or other equivalent qualifications) alone.
+However, as most students who are taking YASS modules are also studying for Advanced Highers or Scottish Highers (or other equivalent qualifications), offers will usually be made on the basis of those qualifications alone.

 Further details about different international qualifications can be found on the international qualifications page.

 Oxford University will accept the Pre-U Diploma as a valid qualification for admissions purposes.
 Conditional offers are likely to vary between D2, D2, D3 and D3, D3, D3 depending on the subject.
 Each course page will detail the requirements necessary.
 For admission purposes D2 is considered to be equivalent to an A* grade at A-level and D3 to an A grade.
 Students may also take Pre-U principal subjects in place of A-levels.

 Professional qualifications would be taken in to account as part of an application, particularly where these provide evidence of recent academic study.
 Examples include areas such as law, personnel, and accountancy.

 We welcome the valuable skills developed by students studying within the Curriculum for Excellence and would usually expect AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
 Conditional offers will usually be for AAB if a student is able to take three Advanced Highers; where this is not possible then a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in Year 6.